The Fragility of Sparsity: Finite-sample size properties of sparsity tests

 We report the empirical null rejection rates of the sparsity assumption for each test in \Cref{tab:simulation}.
-The rejection rates do not significantly exceed the nominal 5\% level in any specification.
-The residual test is conservative in several specifications: this is a consequence of the fact that once we replace the infeasible sum of squared residuals $\yy'(I-P_{\mathcal{S}^{*}})\yy$ with lasso or post-lasso residuals, \Cref{theorem:F_approx_clust} can only guarantee that the rejection probability stays below the nominal level, it may not equal it.
+The rejection rates do not exceed the nominal 5\% level by more than one percentage point, and do not deviate from the oracle rejection rates by more than two percentage points in any specification.
+Both the feasible and the oracle version of the residual test is conservative in several specifications: this appears to be a consequence of the fact that the mean of the infeasible test statistic $\mathcal{F}$ is given by $E[\sum_{i}\epsilon_{i}^{2}P_{ii}-\sum_{i}\epsilon_{i}^{2}P_{\mathcal{S}^{*}, ii}]$, but the recentering in \cref{eq:infeasible} only accounts for the first term, since the second term is asymptotically negligible.
+This may render the test conservative in finite samples when the true sparsity level is not zero, or when unpenalized covariates (that enter estimate of the sparsity index $\mathcal{S}^{*}$) are present.